2021–22 Iraq FA Cup: Round of 32

-The round featured 20 teams from the Premier League (level 1), 9 teams from Division One (level 2) and 3 teams from Division Two (level 3).
+The round featured 20 teams from the Premier League (level 1), 9 teams from First Division League (level 2) and 3 teams from Second Division League (level 3).

 Round of 16

-The round featured 13 teams from the Premier League (level 1) and 3 teams from Division One (level 2).
+The round featured 13 teams from the Premier League (level 1) and 3 teams from First Division League (level 2).

 Quarter-finals

-The round featured 7 teams from the Premier League (level 1) and 1 team from Division One (level 2).
+The round featured 7 teams from the Premier League (level 1) and 1 team from First Division League (level 2).

 Semi-finals

 All remaining teams are from the Premier League (level 1).